-EPA# CDT® Code Description Criteria 870001379 D2941 interim therapeutic restoration - primary dentition Interim therapeutic restoration (ITR) will be allowed in lieu of a definitive restoration as follows: Child must be age 5 or younger Has current decay ABCD provider and has completed ITR training ITR is expected to last a minimum of one year Allowed for a maximum of 5 teeth per visit Based on the treating dentist clinical judgement, will be allowed yearly until can be definitively treated or until the client's 6th birthday.
+EPA# CDT® Code Description Criteria 870001379 D2941 interim therapeutic Interim therapeutic restoration (ITR) will be allowed in lieu of a definitive restoration as follows: restoration - primary dentition Child must be age 5 or younger or a DDA client through age 12 or younger.
+Has current decay ABCD provider and has completed ITR training • ITR is expected to last a minimum of one year Allowed for a maximum of 5 teeth per visit Based on the treating dentist clinical judgement, will be allowed yearly until can be definitively treated or until the client's 6th birthday.
 Not allowed in conjunction with general anesthesia (D9222, D9223, D9239, or D9243).
 NOT ALLOWED on the same day as other definitive restorations.
-870001380 D2941 interim therapeutic restoration - primary dentition Interim therapeutic restoration (ITR) will be allowed in lieu of a definitive restoration as follows: Child must be age 5 or younger Has current decay ABCD provider and has completed ITR training ITR is expected to last a minimum of one year Allowed for a maximum of five teeth per visit Based on the treating dentist clinical judgement, will be allowed yearly until can be definitively treated or until the client's 6th birthday.
+870001380 D2941 interim therapeutic Interim therapeutic restoration (ITR) will be allowed in lieu of a definitive restoration as follows: restoration - primary dentition Child must be age 5 or younger or a DDA client through age 12 or younger Has current decay ABCD provider and has completed ITR training ITR is expected to last a minimum of one year Allowed for a maximum of five teeth per visit Based on the treating dentist clinical judgement, will be allowed yearly until can be definitively treated or until the client's 6th birthday.
 Not allowed in conjunction with general anesthesia (D9222, D9223, D9239, or D9243).
 D1354 (silver diamine fluoride) is not payable on the same tooth, same visit as ITR.
 ALLOWED on the same day as definitive treatment if documentation that the child was not able to proceed with complete treatment once started.

-CDT® codes and descriptions only are copyright 2020, American Dental Association
+CDT® codes and descriptions only are copyright 2021, American Dental Association